potegnime/potegnime-scraper/README.md

 - TODO

 ## Deployment
-API is deployed on AWS Lambda function # TODO
+For deployment consult internal [potegnime-wiki](https://github.com/potegnime/potegnime-wiki)

-If you want to try out the production build locally:
+If you want to try out the production build locally run:
 ```
 npm start
 ```